Skip to Main Content

 Professional Biography

-Mr. Sollins' experience, which stretches over four decades, includes matters involving federal and state regulations; Medicare, Medicaid and other reimbursement; structuring business transactions and contracts; licensing, survey and certification; certificate of need; fraud and abuse; corporate compliance; and e-health and technology.
+Mr. Sollins' experience, which stretches over four decades, includes matters involving federal and state regulations; Medicare, Medicaid, and other reimbursement; structuring business transactions and contracts; licensing, survey, and certification; certificate of need; fraud and abuse; corporate compliance; and e-health and technology.

-Mr. Sollins represents health care providers, vendors and suppliers.
-His clients include hospitals and health systems, long-term care providers including skilled nursing facilities, hospices, assisted living facilities and continuing care retirement communities, ambulance suppliers, physicians and other health care practitioners, pharmacies and others.
-He has helped health systems navigate licensing and certification issues; obtain certificate of need approvals for major projects; structure business transactions including the change of ownership process; work with banks and other lenders on health care financing transactions; and respond to False Claims Act investigations including the negotiation of corporate integrity agreements.
+Mr. Sollins represents health care providers, vendors, and suppliers.
+His clients include hospitals and health systems; long term care providers, including skilled nursing facilities, hospices, assisted living facilities, and continuing care retirement communities; ambulance suppliers; physicians and other health care practitioners; pharmacies; and others.
+He has helped health systems navigate licensing and certification issues; obtain certificate of need approvals for major projects; structure business transactions, including the change of ownership process; work with banks and other lenders on health care financing transactions; and respond to False Claims Act investigations, including the negotiation of corporate integrity agreements.
+Mr. Sollins represents a number of national and local health care associations.
+He has participated on their behalf in multiple federal negotiated rulemaking processes.

 • Represented a network of 14 skilled nursing facilities throughout Maryland in securing a Certificate of Need (CON) to build a new facility in the state.